 Naturopath's tips for histamine intolerance

-The most reliable test is an elimination diet to remove high histamine foods from your diet from 1 to 4 weeks, and especially leading up to the times when you are expecting to experience symptoms.
+The most reliable test is an elimination diet to remove high histamine foods from your diet from 1 to 4 weeks.
+Especially leading up to the times when you are expecting to experience symptoms.

 It is usually possible to notice an improvement after only one week if histamine intolerance is present.
 If symptoms improve, then these foods should be avoided for a longer period before careful reintroduction.